-Fortunately, however, there are simple ways to avoid these types of scams and we recommend thoroughly that before applying for work in China you at least read this post on the safe way to find work in China.
+Fortunately, however, there are simple ways to avoid these types of scams and we recommend thoroughly that before applying for work in China you at least read the links at bottom of this page on avoiding problems in China.

 One of the biggest issues with living in China (and many other countries, for that matter) is one of Culture Shock.
 It is very different from most Western countries in terms of social interaction, food and, of course, language.

 Background Checks in TEFL - all about getting police clearance